Guard13007/KSS/README.md

-# Kerbal Save Sharing
+# Kerbal Warfare

-A website for sharing Kerbal Space Program save files.
+A website for managing a turn-based warfare game in Kerbal Space Program.
-Primarily designed for a turn-based combat series.

-Currently lacks basic features and is heavily work-in-progress.
-Should be working in a week or so.
+Very work-in-progress, but functional.

 ## Setup